 There are a lot of reasons why a refrigerator won’t cool.
-If you would like to spare yourself some time and hassle, give Livermore Appliance Repair Pros a call for refrigerator repair in Livermore, CA. We are eager to visit and diagnose the cooling problem as well as repair it for you.
+If you would like to spare yourself some time and hassle, give Livermore Appliance Repair Pros a call for residential refrigerator repair.
+We are eager to visit and diagnose the cooling problem as well as repair it for you.

 When a refrigerator is no longer cold, it is time to determine what the issue could be.
 Often times it’s something as simple as a routine coil cleaning.
 But, with these new fridges, they are manufactured with a variety of sensors as well.

 Before we investigate further, we inspect the most typical and easy causes for this problem.
 Here are some of the things that we have found lead to a refrigerator that will not cool:

 Is it plugged into an electrical outlet?
 This might seem like a silly question, but we have been called out to appointments that this was the issue.
 Somehow, the refrigerator was not plugged in.
 Maybe a kid did it, or an electrician doing a project.
 Whatever the reason might be, be sure it is plugged in.